ShufflePerson/De4Lua/README.md

 Please report any bugs to my discord, or make a new issue.
 I will try to fix them as soon as possible.

 1. Some syntax is not yet supported, luraph syntax for example is not supported, by LuaParse and lua-fmt.
 I am working on my own forks of both of them to allow for this to be fixed
+2. Math expressions aren't being calculated if they contain a variable due the is_re_assigned function not working properly

 ## Virtulization